JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Convergencias_y_divergencias_principio_antropico.md

 <img src="/image/article/Luz_y_Vida/LyV39/13.jpg">
 </figure>

 In our current conception of the universe, we consider a “cosmological principle” in which we have no choice but to assume that the same local properties exist throughout the universe.
 In other words, what we know here works exactly the same in all parts of the observable cosmos.
-And it may be so.
-[UB 2:7.2](/en/The_Urantia_Book/2#p7_2) The physical facts are fairly uniform...
+And it may be so. <a id="a53_299"></a>[UB 2:7.2](/en/The_Urantia_Book/2#p7_2) The physical facts are fairly uniform...

 Today's science is shocked, for it has realized that if any of those values were slightly different from what they are, the universe as we observe it could not exist...and we as its observers could not exist either.
 How is it possible that these values are so tuned, and are what they are, so that the universe is as we contemplate it and allows our very existence?
 How could they collude like this?